surf-visualization/blospray/readme.md

 Blender 2.7x is not supported at the moment and probably won't be, as the Python API isn't fully compatible with 2.8x.
 Plus, 2.8x is the future.

-## Goals and non-goals
+## Goals

 Goals:

-- Provide rendering through OSPRAY for scientific datasets
+- Flexible and high-quality rendering of large scientific datasets using OSPRAY
+- Provide a way to add user-specific types of data as scene elements *without having to import that data into Blender*

-BLOSPRAY does not aim to compete with Cycles (the builtin renderer of Blender), as it has a different focus.
+Note that BLOSPRAY does not aim to compete with Cycles (the builtin renderer of Blender), as it has a different focus.
 Cycles provides production rendering of animations and stills, focusing (more or less) on artistic workloads.
 Instead, BLOSPRAY focuses on rendering scenes containing (large) scientific datasets, where